Jacob-Garner/EvolutionaryPerceptron/README.md

 ### Version: 1.0.0.0

-EvolutionaryPerceptron is my first project in conventional neuroevolution and is meant to get my feel wet w/the concept.
+EvolutionaryPerceptron is my first project in conventional neuroevolution and is meant to get my feet wet w/the concept.
 EvolutionaryPerceptron combines a perceptron with a genetic algorithm.
 The genetic algorithm is used to evolve the weights and bias of the perceptron, so that it can preform a task.
 In this case, the perceptron is evolved to distinguish